 The Blue Dot team underwent some big changes this year.
 Cam Cheema (Montreal organizer), Valerie Robert (Ottawa organizer) and Alaya Boisvert (government relations) have all moved on to new opportunities.
 We are fortunate that Alaya will continue to work with the David Suzuki Foundation as the public engagement manager.
 We are very thankful for their contributions to the team and wish them all the best.

 Earlier in the year, we were pleased to bring on board Alan Worsley (communications specialist) and Izzy Czerveniak (Vancouver organizer).
-Emily Belliveau also recently joined us as coordinator.
+Emilia Belliveau also recently joined us as coordinator.
 We’re excited about the expertise and capacity these new members bring to the team!

 Our highlights of the year

 I asked our team to share their highlight of the year: